RLBot/RLBot/src/main/cpp/RLBotInterface/README.md

 ### Setup Instructions

 1. Install Visual Studio 2015
-2. Execute `./gradlew.bat generateFlatbuffersCpp` from the root of the repository.
+2. Execute `setup.bat` which is in the root of the repository.
 This will generate a few source and header files that are needed to build successfully.
 3. Open `RLBotInterface.sln` in Visual Studio